 - teaching your child what to do if there’s a problem with another child – for example, walking away or talking to a teacher

-- teaching your child how to regulate her own behaviour – for example, by using a short prompt like ‘Stop, think, do’
+- teaching your child how to regulate their own behaviour – for example, by using a short prompt like ‘Stop, think, do’

-- helping your child practise social skills by arranging supervised playdates.
+- giving your child the chance to practise social skills – for example, by arranging supervised playdates.

 Strategies to manage energy and tiredness in children with ADHD

-All children find it easier to behave well if they can manage their energy levels and aren’t tired, so behaviour management plans for attention deficit hyperactivity disorder (ADHD) often cover this.
+All children find it easier to behave well if they can manage their energy levels and aren’t tired.
+Behaviour management plans for ADHD often cover this.